oyerahul/ML-Projects/Project 5/README.md

 Welcome to your Support Vector Machine Project!
 Just follow along with the notebook and instructions below.
 We will be analyzing the famous iris data set!

 ## The Data
-For this series of lectures, we will be using the famous [Iris flower data set](http://en.wikipedia.org/wiki/Iris_flower_data_set).
+For this Project, we will be using the famous [Iris flower data set](http://en.wikipedia.org/wiki/Iris_flower_data_set).

 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by Sir Ronald Fisher in the 1936 as an example of discriminant analysis.